nickwender/TwitterStream/README.md

 Additionally, the Azure Functions project has an [HTTP trigger](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=in-process%2Cfunctionsv2&pivots=programming-language-csharp) that will return statistics about the tweets that have been.

 Make a `GET http://localhost:7071/api/stats` request to get stats.
-You may need to change the port number depeneding to match what Visual Studio uses.
+You may need to change the port number to match what Visual Studio uses when running this project.
 You should see a result like this after enough tweets have been collected:

 ![Stats](stats.png)